All Episodes

 I'm not a Republican.

-If Republicans paid attention, is if you fight and you keep your promises and you fight to keep your promises, you'll get rewarded.
+And Donald Trump gave him courage and gave him a backbone and showed people what he really taught people: if you pay attention, if Republicans paid attention, is if you fight and you keep your promises and you fight to keep your promises, you'll get rewarded.

-You know, and and unfortunately, he was such a threat to all things the swamp, they were not going to let him win.
+You know, and unfortunately, he was such a threat to all things the swamp, they were not going to let him win.

 And I think that's where you and I are in full agreement.

-There are way too many witnesses, eyewitnesses, way too many laws that were ignored, way too many things that happened here for I think reasonable people to have trust, faith, confidence that this election was held with integrity.
+There are way too many witnesses, eyewitnesses, way too many laws that were ignored, way too many things that happened here for, I think, reasonable people to have trust, faith, confidence that this election was held with integrity.

-I I don't believe it was.
+I don't believe it was.

 Could I just say one thing?